John B. “Jack” O’Reilly, Jr.

-Throughout his public career, Mayor O’Reilly has consistently demonstrated his commitment to Dearborn neighborhoods through actions that seek to preserve the City’s high quality of life and attractive residential areas.
+Throughout his public career, Mayor O’Reilly has consistently demonstrated his commitment to Dearborn neighborhoods by working to preserve the City’s high quality of life and attractive residential areas.

-He has promoted economic development through beneficial relationships with county, regional and state agencies, and corporations like Ford Motor Co., Oakwood Healthcare System, and Ford Land Development.
+He has promoted economic development and community programs through beneficial relationships with county, regional and state agencies, and corporations like Ford Motor Co., Beaumont Health System and Ford Land.

-He has forged productive partnerships with important community organizations, such as the Dearborn Federation of Neighborhood Associations, the Dearborn Area Chamber of Commerce, the Dearborn Area Faith Network, and the Dearborn Public Schools.
+The Mayor has forged productive partnerships with important community organizations, such as the Dearborn Federation of Neighborhood Associations, the Dearborn Area Chamber of Commerce, the Dearborn Area Interfaith Network, and the Dearborn Public Schools.
 He is on the board of directors of the Dearborn Education Foundation, the West Dearborn Downtown Development Authority and the East Dearborn Downtown Development Authority.

-Mayor O’Reilly was named to the Board of Directors of the Michigan Municipal League in 2013 and served as the 2014 chair of the Downriver Community Conference, following many other leadership positions he held with the regional organization.
+He was the 2014 chair of the Downriver Community Conference, following many other leadership positions he held with the regional organization.

 Before becoming Mayor, he was the executive director of the Southeast Michigan Community Alliance (SEMCA) from 1996-2007.

-Over his long public service career, Mayor O’Reilly had been a Washington staff counsel and district director for then-U.S. Congressman John D. Dingell, and a chief of staff in the Michigan State Senate.
+Over his long public service career, Mayor O’Reilly was a Washington staff counsel and district director for then-U.S. Congressman John D. Dingell and a chief of staff in the Michigan State Senate.

-A licensed Michigan attorney, he holds Bachelor of Arts and Juris Doctor degrees from the University of Detroit, and also is an alumni of Oakland University.
+A licensed Michigan attorney, he holds a Juris Doctor degree from the University of Detroit, and also is an alumnus of Oakland University.
 He is a graduate of Dearborn’s St. Alphonsus High School.